MILL-LX/rgb-emoji-chat/README.md

 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to create the OS image for your Pi.

-This project has been developed on a Raspberry Pi 4 running *Bullseye - light* with SSH enabled and a public key installed.
-Installing the oublic key will make your life easier if you like to use the VSCode Remote SSH plugin to develop directly on the Pi.
+This project has been developed on a Raspberry Pi 3 running *Bullseye - light* with SSH enabled and a public key installed.
+Installing the public key will make your life easier if you like to use the VSCode Remote SSH plugin to develop directly on the Pi.

 ### Tooling